College of Business and Economics

 Students are encouraged to obtain an internship during the summer prior to beginning the program.
 The internship will complement the chosen concentration and provide an excellent practical framework to enrich the academic coursework experience.

 The M.S. in Accounting and Information Analysis program seeks applicants from a variety of academic backgrounds.
-Those with undergraduate business degrees in fields other than accounting often lack twelve credits of background requirements in intermediate accounting, accounting information systems and auditing.
+Those with undergraduate business degrees in fields other than accounting often lack eighteen credits of background requirements in intermediate accounting, cost accounting, accounting information systems, fundamentals of federal income taxation and auditing.
 To the extent possible, applicants should take those courses during their undergraduate programs.

 Applicants who do not have an undergraduate business degree will likely require two years to complete the program.
 The first year is devoted to background courses and the second to the graduate program itself.

 Lehigh University’s Master of Science in Accounting and Information Analysis provides a broad business education and the specialized coursework for a professional career in accounting.
 Graduates aspire to leadership positions at top-tier organizations in fields that include public accounting, corporate accounting, financial services, consulting, and information systems.
 Through this program, Lehigh continues a long tradition of providing accounting majors with the necessary educational requisites for licensure as certified public accountants within the United States and its territories.
 The program seeks only the best and the brightest applicants: motivated, dedicated to their studies, not afraid of challenges, possessing confidence, self-discipline, and the ability to articulate their ideas orally and in writing.
 The program continually pursues the excellence necessary to meet the standards of only the highest-quality educational institutions.